Trusted WordPress tutorials, when you need them most.

 Briefly unavailable for maintenance error

-• Incomplete Updates: An update process interrupted due to server issues or plugin conflicts can leave the .maintenance file intact, keeping your site offline.
+• Incomplete Updates: An update process interrupted due to server timeouts (the server stopped working) or plugin conflicts can leave the .maintenance file intact, keeping your site offline.

 • Faulty Plugins: Incompatible or outdated plugins can interfere with WordPress’ core functionality, leading to maintenance mode issues.